How to Turn Ecommerce Fulfillment into a Growth Channel

 Make sure you integrate with multiple platforms & technologies

-If your ecommerce store is listed on multiple marketplaces, it’s important to integrate across each platform and use the right technologies to sync your data.
-This way, you can optimize your inventory management and accurately perform business functions such as demand forecasting.
+If your products are listed on multiple marketplaces, it’s important to integrate across each platform and use the right technologies to sync your data.
+For example, if you’re a gaming company, then you might need to integrate with Shopify, Amazon, Walmart, and other platforms.
+This way, you can optimize inventory management and accurately perform business functions such as demand forecasting.

 Offer 2-day shipping to keep up with Amazon and other brands